braidchat/module-dependency-graph/README.md

 # Braid Module Graph

 A small project to help plan out the extraction of modules from Braid's core.
-See https://github.com/braidchat/braid/issues/117 for context.
+See this issue (https://github.com/braidchat/braid/issues/117) for context.

 To run: